Melykuti/COVID-19/README.md

 > * [The analogous study for Germany and its federal states in German language.](https://github.com/Melykuti/COVID-19/blob/master/Deutschland.md)
 > * [NEW!
 A comparison of how well countries are tackling the pandemic using innovative visualisations.](https://github.com/Melykuti/COVID-19/blob/master/comparison.md)

-13 March 2020 (updated on 28 March 2020), Freiburg i.
+13 March 2020 (updated on 30 March 2020), Freiburg i.
 Br., Germany, where a lockdown has been in force since 21 March 2020. -- The WHO releases [daily situation reports](https://www.who.int/emergencies/diseases/novel-coronavirus-2019/situation-reports) with the numbers of diagnosed COVID-19 cases for each country.
 We can see the total number of confirmed cases and the total deaths since the beginning of the outbreak.
 We also get the changes from the last report, that is, these two figures for the last day only.

 Thinking in terms of the classical SIR model of epidemiology, the population comprises three groups: **S**usceptibles, **I**nfected and **R**emoved. _Removed_ are those who have recovered from or died of the disease and thereby are no longer infectious and can no longer catch the disease. _Infected_ are the current patients who are also all infectious. _Susceptibles_ are everybody else: people who have not been infected yet (and hopefully will never be).

 In the initial stage of an epidemic, we expect that most contacts by infected people will be with a susceptible person.
 This provides a fertile ground for the disease to spread.
 The number of infected people is rising exponentially (in the mathematical, not in the vague and overused marketing sense) until there are so many of them that it is becoming harder for the disease to find susceptibles.

 **Unfortunately, in many European countries we still observe exponential growth of case numbers.
-With lockdowns in force for several days now, a deceleration of growth is seen in Italy, Germany, France.**
+With lockdowns in force for at least a week now, a deceleration of growth is seen in Italy, Germany, France.**

 This means that from one day to the next, the total number of infected people increases not by a fixed number but by a fixed multiple.
 In any one hospital, the number of new patients per day is not the same as the number of new patients was yesterday.
 Instead, it is increasing by the same factor every day.
 For example, today the hospital gets 11 new patients, tomorrow 13, the day after 16, on day 4 already 19, on day 5 23.
 The stream doesn't stop, on day 10 it is 57 new patients, and so on.
 Each patient spends one to three weeks hospitalised, and the people being removed from the hospital are the lower numbers that arrived one to three weeks ago.
 If you are medical personnel and had a hard day at work, you can be sure that tomorrow will be even harder, the day after still harder.
 There is no system capable of meeting this demand.

 **Our intuition is also caught off guard.
 The risk of contracting the disease is not constant; it is increasing by the same factor every day.
-It's silently, imperceptibly creeping up until the disease is everywhere around us.**
+It's silently, imperceptibly creeping up until the disease is everywhere around us unless we stop it.**

 ### How shall I think about the danger which I'm exposed to?...